 Comprehensive guide to all FEFCO layouts

-If you are looking for a simple, low cost corrugated cardboard box to be tailored to your product, GWP Packaging can supply industry standard cartons and boxes to the internationally recognised FEFCO designs.
+If you are looking for simple, low cost corrugated packaging / cardboard boxes to be tailored to your product, GWP Packaging can supply industry standard cartons and boxes to the internationally recognised FEFCO designs.
 This allows you take advantage of a wide range of tried and tested box designs.